hapax/hapax.github.io/assets/minimal-networks.md

 **March 11, 2020.** *This is a self-contained introduction to minimal networks (aka Steiner trees) in the plane.
-The first section covers the geometry, the second network structure, and the last the connection with soap bubbles.
-We explain why most bubbles in a foam are hexagonal, and use soap bubbles as physical computers to approximately solve our minimisation problem.*
+The first section discusses local geometric features, the second network structure, and the final section a connection to the physics of soap bubbles.*

 ### Contents